Vendiel/daresay-a11y/posts/aware-everyone.md

 ---
 id: aware-everyone
-title: Make sure that information that’s added to another part of the UI, that doesn’t have focus, is made aware for everyone
+title: Content that is added to another part of the UI, that doesn't get focus, must be made aware for everyone
 tags:
   - Content
 reqs: